9 Best Things to Do in Krakow: Wawel Castle, Old Town & Kazimierz

 Krakow also has a harsh history associated with one of its former kings.
 The Bishop of Krakow, Stanislaus of Szczepanów, had a conflict with King Boleslaw the Bold, and it was ‘resolved’ by the King by brutally ordering the murder of the bishop!
 The crime scene is in the southern part of Krakow.

 Kazimierz District is just southeast of Wawel Royal Castle and Cathedral (and the limestone Dragon’s Den).
-This district oozes genuine Jewish culture, synagogues, history, and eateries with local food specialities and is an alternative to the old town centre.
+This district oozes genuine Jewish culture, synagogues, history, and eateries with local food specialities and is one of Krakow’s most important cultural districts.
 It is also easy to combine a visit to Kazimierz with a day tour to the concentration camps Auschwitz and Birkenau.
 Auschwitz and Birkenau can be visited separately or combined on a day trip.

 When visiting Krakow, a visit to the imposing castle construction is one of the things one must prioritise.
 Towering majestically above the city, Wawel Royal Castle is one of the highlights of Krakow!
 As a home to former Polish kings when Krakow was the capital of Poland, the Royal Castle has a fascinating history.
 Later, the city also became a royal necropolis.
 Today, the castle complex atop the hill is a landmark of Krakow, visible from many places around the city.